 So what exactly is the right temperature setting for your home while you’re on vacation?
-HVAC experts recommend that you add 4° to the normal household temperature which you maintain in summer, which means that if you normally cool your house to 71° in the summer time, you should set it at 75 when you’re away.
-Living in the area around Scottsdale, Gilbert, Phoenix, Tempe, Mesa, or Gilbert will certainly require your air conditioner to be left on while you’re gone, but try to keep it higher than if you were home.
+HVAC repair experts in Chandler recommend that you add 4° to the normal household temperature which you maintain in summer, which means that if you normally cool your house to 71° in the summertime, you should set it at 75 when you’re away.
+Living in the area around Scottsdale, Gilbert, Phoenix, Tempe, Mesa, and gold canyon will certainly require your air conditioner to be left on while you’re gone, but try to keep it higher than if you were home.

 Resist the temptation to set it even higher, because beyond 4° higher gets to be counter-productive, and you may have to make your HVAC unit work extra hard to cool the house down again when you return.
 If that happens, not only would you be fairly uncomfortable while you’re trying to restore a cool temperature, but any savings you realized through a higher setting while you were gone, will now be negated by the extra work in restoring a livable temperature.
 There’s another danger as well.
 If you allow the house to become too hot and humid, it could promote the growth of mold and mildew, even if you’re only gone a week.
 Keep it at the sweet spot of 4° higher, and you’ll have the ideal setting.